stephenjfox/p1xt-guides/cs-wd.md

   - [ ] Challenge 1: Standing Ovation
     - A problem concerned with optimal iteration
   - [ ] Infinite House of pancakes
-    - <description to come>
   - [ ] Challenge 3: Dijkstra
-    - <description to come>
   - [ ] Challenge 4: Ominous Omino
-    - <description to come>
 - [ ]  Project: Clone the front page of [this](https://urbanarmorgear.com/) website modifying it to highlight a different product or industry.
 Make special note of the secondary navigation bar at the top.
 Implementing that is the highlight of this project.
 - [ ]  Course: [UX Design for Mobile Developers](https://www.udacity.com/course/ux-design-for-mobile-developers--ud849)
 - [ ]  Course: [Android Development for Beginners](https://www.udacity.com/course/android-development-for-beginners--ud837)
 - [ ]  Project: Build the Pomodoro project from the FCC frontend curriculum - as an android app